Key Public Health Questions

 |Protective factor||Building healthy self-esteem through positive relationships and other strategies are seen as an effective method of maintaining optimal mental health, which is a protective factor for self-harm.4|

-Further examples of social determinants of injury are described in more detail in the Know Section.
+Further examples of social determinants which can influence the prevalence of different injury areas are described in more detail in the Know Section.

 What are the environmental determinants of injury?